5 Factors in the Formation of Homosexuality

 Response to Homosexual Desire

 Regardless of how a man acquires homosexual lust, he still has a choice as to whether he will give himself over to it or not.
-As I have stated earlier, every one of us is predisposed to some sin.
 James said, “But each one is tempted when he is carried away and enticed by his own lust.”
 (James 1:14) As has already been stated, all of us are predisposed to certain types of sin.
 The lust for sin is inherent in every human being.

 So, should we focus our attention on how homosexual sin originated?
 Absolutely not.
 It makes no difference if a person struggles with a lust for possessions, or power, or drugs, or homosexual sin.
 People who have a bent toward homosexuality must resist those desires which come out of their lower nature, repent of their sin, and commit themselves to living in obedience to God’s Word.